SvenHerbers/XIAM-2NQ/README.md

 ----------------------------------------------------------------------------
   XIAM-2NQ v0.24 - Sven Herbers, 31-Jan-2024

-  A small update to fix some issue if int 3 predictions not working when spins are 0.
+  A small update to the iamint.f file:
+  - An error was fixed that caused int 3 predictions to not work if no spin was present.
-  In addition modifications were made to allow for intensitiy predictions with J>100, if iam.fi is modified accordingly.
+  - Modifications were made to allow for intensitiy predictions with J>100, if iam.fi is modified accordingly and XIAM is recompiled.

   XIAM-2NQ v0.23 -  Sven Herbers, 6-Jan-2024